What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 ● Cat 7 Compatibility

-The category 7 ethernet cord is also backwards compatible with previous versions of ethernet cables such as cat4, cat 5, cat 5e, cat 6, and cat 6e, so you don’t have to face any hassle!
+The category 7 ethernet cord is also backward compatible with previous versions of ethernet cables such as cat4, cat 5, cat 5e, cat 6, and cat 6e, so you don’t have to face any hassle!

 For quality ethernet performance and installation, the TIA (Telecommunications Industry Association) & EIA (Electronic Industries Alliance) have set some parameters for wires and cabling.